azmok/autil_monolith/README.md

 #### `toAttr( `*`assocArr`*` )`
 `toAttr :: [] -> Str`
-- Return a string to which `assocArr` is coverted to for HTML attribute.
+- Return a string to which `assocArr` is coverted for HTML attributes.

 ```php
 $assoc = [